FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 As denoted at the top left, the page we have in front of us is called _Entries_.
 When loading the page, you should also see an orange box in the left-bottom corner, warning you that you are using an experimental product.
 You can get rid of it by clicking the check mark (`✓`).

-Some other layout elements worth mentioning:
+Some other layout elements worth mentioning are:

-- In the middle, there is a whole list with _tabulated data_.
+- in the middle, there is a whole list with _tabulated data_.
-- Just above it is a _search bar_ with the text "Type your query or keyword here".
+- just above it is a _search bar_ with the text "Type your query or keyword here".
-- On the left-hand side is a "FILTERS" _side menu_.
+- on the left-hand side is a "FILTERS" _side menu_.
-- At the very top is a _header_ with several options (left-hand side), _login_ and _units_ (right-hand).
+- at the very top is a _header_ with several options (left-hand side), _login_ and _units_ (right-hand).

-The NOMAD Entries page is an intuitive, easy-to-use GUI.
+Overall, the NOMAD Entries page is an intuitive, easy-to-use GUI.
-Here you can explore data according to your preferences by clicking on the filter menus on the left.
+Here you can explore data according to your preferences by clicking on or typing out filters.
-You can then select a variety of quantities that characterize the material or system under study, the methodology parameters followed in the calculation or experiment, and the output properties.
+As such, you can select from a variety of quantities that characterize the material or system under study, the methodology parameters followed in the calculation or experiment, and the output properties.

 Now, let us move on to the actual scenarios.